 Preparing for a slow return to post-pandemic normalcy

-With gaming customer support, it's important to know why people are gaming more to be able to better understand and predict staffing needs.
-Chris Ferguson, a psychology professor at Florida's Stetson University who studies video games, says people tend to be motivated to play games to meet social needs, needs of autonomy and control and competence needs.
+With gaming customer support, it’s important to know why people are gaming more to be able to better understand and predict staffing needs.
+Chris Ferguson, a psychology professor at Florida’s Stetson University who studies video games, says people tend to be motivated to play games to meet social needs, needs of autonomy and control and competence needs.
 The pandemic has made it very hard to have those needs met in real life, he says.
-“Sure, it's all fantasy of course, but that's the whole point — being able to find a space to address these important needs when it's not possible in real life," Ferguson says.
+“Sure, it’s all fantasy of course, but that’s the whole point — being able to find a space to address these important needs when it’s not possible in real life,” Ferguson explains.
 As the news changes, for better or worse, people may be more or less driven to turn to gaming for comfort, validation and to maintain their mental health.

-Just as the general public have embraced essential and front line workers during this time, they are also a special group of gamers with specific needs.
+Just as the general public have embraced essential and frontline workers during the pandemic, they are also a special group of gamers with specific needs.
 Galey says Jam City has made their games more accessible during this period.
-“Nurses and doctors write to thank us for giving away free play time and lives," Galey says.
+“Nurses and doctors write to thank us for giving away free play time and lives,” Galey says.
 Instead of tightening controls on game play and increasing objects for in-game purchases in order to maximize profit, many games companies have developed a new sense of mission, empathy and understanding for their players that will undoubtedly continue to serve them well.

-This overall shift in mindset - to authentically connect with and be responsive to the gaming community- alongside operational adjustments to accommodate gamers' needs in real time is helping industry brands adapt to the surge in demand for player support.
-By evolving work-from-home resourcing for support agents and embracing emerging technologies — will help redefine and augment the gaming customer experience in our post-pandemic world today and into the future.
+This overall shift in mindset — to authentically connect with and be responsive to the gaming community — alongside operational adjustments to accommodate gamers’ needs in real time is helping industry brands adapt to the surge in demand for player support.
+By evolving work-from-home resourcing for support agents and embracing emerging technologies, brands will help redefine and augment the gaming customer experience in our post-pandemic world today and into the future.